A Guide to Self-Delivering, Self-Updating Reports and Dashboards

 The second element needed to fully automate this report is the Report Scheduler.
 The Scheduler can be switched on in the Administration Console and enables users to email or schedule reports and dashboards for recurring automated delivery to an email address or a list of addresses.
 Once configured, anyone with access to the Scheduler can set up a recurrence pattern so the Monday Product Stock Report is delivered to the warehouse managers at 9 AM every Monday morning.

 With both your Custom Filter Functions and Scheduler recurrence pattern in place, you have an ideal “set it and forget it” scenario.
-You can use this dream team of features on all of your operational reports and dashboards to make them self-updating and self-delivering for any duration you choose—weekly, daily, quarterly, semi-monthly, and more—for the entirety of 2019.
+You can use this dream team of features on all of your operational reports and dashboards to make them automated for any duration you choose—weekly, daily, quarterly, semi-monthly, and more—for the entirety of 2019.

 As always, there are many changing trends in the BI space as we start a new year, but automation is still a game changer when it comes to boosting productivity.
 So think of Exago BI as your Roomba and breathe in that sigh of relief as reports take care of themselves while you and your users tackle more pressing business.